Ronakpatel36186/The-Pharmaceutical-Drug-Classification-using-Deep-Learning-Approaches/README.md

 This project classifies pharmaceutical drugs into 10 categories based on images using deep learning.
 It leverages a publicly available dataset and employs custom CNN and pre-trained models to optimize classification accuracy.

 ## Project Overview
-This project utilizes a Kaggle dataset of 10,000 images to perform a multiclass classification of pharmaceutical drugs.
+This project utilizes a Kaggle dataset[1] of 10,000 images to perform a multiclass classification of pharmaceutical drugs.
 The model aims to help in quickly identifying various drug types from images, which can be valuable for healthcare applications.

 ## Features and Process
 Dataset Preparation